 Because the cap rate is a ratio of the income to price, it is important to understand what income entails.

-Importantly, two costs are not factored into NOI: debt payments and capital expenditures (“CapEx”).
-This can be viewed as both a benefit of the cap rate calculation as well as a downside.
-For instance, debt and CapEx (i.e., larger property improvements such as roof replacements or unit renovations) are obviously a major cost associated with any real estate deal and therefore, should be captured somehow during an investor’s analysis.
+For instance, debt and CapEx (i.e., larger property improvements such as roof replacements or unit renovations) are obviously a major cost related to any real estate deal.
+Therefore, should be captured somehow during an investor’s analysis.

-However, because debt and CapEx can vary depending on the sponsor and their specific business plan, it makes doing a comparison of properties more challenging.
-Therefore, eliminating these as factors in the going-in cap rate calculation allows for a better apples-to-apples comparison of individual properties regardless of sponsor or business strategy.
+However, because debt and CapEx can vary depending on the sponsor and their specific business plan.
+It makes doing a comparison of properties more challenging.
+Therefore, eliminating these as factors in the going-in cap rate calculation allows for a better apples-to-apples comparison of individual properties.
+That is regardless of sponsor or business strategy.

 Some investors will factor closing costs and cost of repairs into the purchase price when doing the cap rate calculation.
-Given that the closing costs and repair costs can vary from property to property, and are often best-guesses, it is usually recommended to use the sales price only when calculating the cap rate when trying to do a side-by-side comparison of two or more investment opportunities.
+Given that the closing costs and repair costs can vary from property to property, and are often best guesses.
+Experts usually recommend using the sales price only when calculating the cap rate to do a side-by-side comparison of two or more investment opportunities.

 Factors that Influence Cap Rates